 They are used for various situations.
 Sometimes to shorten a redundancy process, performance or disciplinary procedure, or where you have potential claims arising from a grievance or termination.

 Do I Have To Accept The Offer?

 There is no requirement to accept the offer, you ought to receive a reasonable period of time for you to consider whether to do so.
 ACAS recommends 10 calendar days.

-If you are minded to reject the offer, the potential outcome of rejecting the offer can be explored with your solicitor.
-This may include potential claims for unfair dismissal.
+If you are minded to reject the offer, the potential risks or outcome of doing so can be explored with your solicitor.

 If you are not working all of your notice then you ought to be paid for that period.
-Depending on your contract, and other circumstances, that payment might be tax free.
-Likewise, depending on the terms of your contract, it may reflect your basic salary or all of your benefits such as pension contributions, medical insurance, or car allowance.
+Depending on your contract, and other circumstances, that payment might reflect your basic salary only or might include all of your benefits such as pension contributions, medical insurance, or car allowance.

 Your Settlement Agreement ought to reflect other payments you are due such as accrued holiday, bonuses and commission.

-The Settlement Agreement will state when payment will be made, this is usually between 14-28 days after signing, or when the next payroll date falls.
+The Settlement Agreement will state when payments will be made, this is usually between 14-28 days after signing, or when the next payroll date falls.